 - the number of enterprises benefiting from the supported community facilities; - occupancy rates of the modified/created business space; - the number of enterprises benefiting from the new educational access strategies; and - improvements to journey times.

 For the priority as a whole, there are several indicators to be assessed:

 - number of gross jobs created;

-- number of gross jobs safeguarded;

 - the number of net new jobs created;

 - increase in turnover; and

 - increase in gross value added.